 The delay has been infuriating because a deal was already made between Murphy and the legislative leaders on cannabis legalization.
 The bills should have been reviewed with a fine-tooth comb at that time.
 Even then, it might not have been discovered since there were discrepancies between the Senate and Assembly versions of the bills that further delayed the process before they were passed on Dec 17th.

 Everyone believes there be a deal eventually.
 Hopefully, the adult-use cannabis rollout will be smoother than it has been thus far.

 A medical cannabis tax on dispensaries that would go to Jersey City’s Affordable Housing Trust Fund passed the council on second reading unanimously 9-0.

 “We definitely need money for affordable housing and still have to face the school budget shortfall that’s likely coming,” Ward E Councilman James Solomon said.

 He noted that before voting in favor of the medical cannabis tax of two percent.

 “With a $60 million shortfall, we’re gonna need every dollar we can get,” he added.

-The only person who spoke during the time allotted for the medical cannabis tax hearing was Yvonne Balcer, who said there might be a correlation between psychosis and cannabis use.
+The only person who spoke during the medical cannabis tax hearing was Yvonne Balcer.
+She said there might be a correlation between psychosis and cannabis use.
 She claimed that was the opinion of doctors.
 Balcer also wanted to know if there were any revenue projections.